akuntz09/AWS-example/CourseOutline.md

 #### Course Learning Objectives:
 - Learner will be able to explain the difference between AWS Storage solutions (like S3, EBS, and EFS) and their use cases.
 - Learner will be able to create and optimize a storage solution using S3 and EBS.
-- Learner will be able to explain how to secure and optimize storage solutions.
+- Learner will be able to explain how to secure and cost-optimize storage solutions.

 ### Chapter 1: Different AWS Storage Solutions